 Figure 2.
 Regional values of BMI before and after adjusting for the environmental variables.
 Changes in the standardised means of BMI per region before (left panel) and after (right panel) adjusting for all the lifestyle and socioeconomic covariates.
 Yellow: regions with less than 20 individuals, not considered.

 Figure 3.
 Heritability estimates from models with different covariates.
 Proportion of the variance in two different traits captured by each of the genetic or environmental matrices fitted.: Model F: including four matrices and sex, age, clinic as covariates (blue bars); Model S+E: including four matrices, gPCs, SELS and sex, age, clinic as covariates (green bars).
+Error bars show the standard errors of the estimates.

 Tables